Skip to content

 Workflow Customization

 Weave's agent system is fully configurable.
-You can disable agents you don't need, add custom specialists, change which models back each agent, and reshape the entire delegation workflow — all through configuration.
+Loom remains the main user-facing orchestrator, but you can disable agents you don't need, add custom specialists, change which models back each agent, and reshape the delegation workflow around it — all through configuration.

 This page shows practical recipes for common workflow customizations.